Comoros: European contact and French colonisation

 In 1886, Mwali was placed under French protection by its Sultan Mardjani Abdou Cheikh.
 That same year, Sultan Said Ali of Bambao, one of the sultanates on Ngazidja, placed the island under French protection in exchange for French support of his claim to the entire island, which he retained until his abdication in 1910.
-In 1908 the islands were unified under a single administration (Colonie de Mayotte et dépendances) and placed under the authority of the French colonial Governor-General of Madagascar.
-In 1909, Sultan Said Muhamed of Ndzwani abdicated in favour of French rule.
-In 1912 the colony and the protectorates were abolished and the islands became a province of the colony of Madagascar.
+In 1908 the four islands were unified under a single administration (Colonie de Mayotte et dépendances) and placed under the authority of the French colonial Governor-General of Madagascar.
+In 1909, Sultan Said Muhamed of Ndzwani abdicated in favour of French rule and in 1912 the protectorates were abolished and the islands administered as a single colony.
+Two years later the colony was abolished and the islands became a province of the colony of Madagascar.

 Agreement was reached with France in 1973 for the Comoros to become independent in 1978, despite the deputies of Mayotte voting for increased integration with France.
 A referendum was held on all four of the islands.
-Three voted for independence by large margins, while Mayotte voted against, and remains under French administration.
+Three voted for independence by large margins, while Mayotte voted against.
 On 6 July 1975, however, the Comorian parliament passed a unilateral resolution declaring independence.
 Ahmed Abdallah proclaimed the independence of the Comorian State (État comorien; دولة القمر) and became its first president.
-The French recognised the new state.
+France did not recognise the new state until 31 December, and retained control of Mayotte.